The FLSA Overtime Exemption For Service Writers

 In 1987, the DOL finally cried "uncle."
 Realizing the difficulty in enforcing its "customer-pay v. warranty" position, the DOL reversed its enforcement position on that issue.
 In its Field Operations Handbook, it stated:

-Employees variously described as service writers, service advisors, service managers or service salesmen whose primary duty is to record the condition of a vehicle and write up a report indicating the parts and mechanical work needed have been construed as within the ["salesman, partsman and mechanic" exemption] by two appellate courts (Fifth and Sixth Circuits) and two district courts (in the Eighth and Tenth Circuits).
+Employees variously described as service writers, service advisors, service managers or service salesmen whose primary duty is to record the condition of a vehicle and write up a report indicating the parts and mechanical work needed have been construed as within the ["salesman, partsman and mechanic" exemption] by two appellate courts (5th and 6th Circuits) and two district courts (in the 8th and 10th Circuits).
 Consequently, [the DOL] will no longer deny the OT exemption for such employees.
 This policy (that these employees are within the exemption) represents a change from the position in [the 1970 Interpretations], which will be revised as soon as practicable.

 Apparently, it was not "practicable" to do this for the next 24 years.